Updated: May 11

 A sneak-peek into their private study timetable:

-Planning ahead, prioritizing your time and knowing your target range will all help boost your chances of acceptance, but you may be wondering, what resources should I focus on?
+Planning ahead, prioritizing your time and knowing your target range will all help boost your chances of getting a high GMAT score, but you may be wondering, what resources should I focus on?

-4. Identify resources that others have found helpful.
+4. Identify GMAT resources that others have found helpful.

 At the onset, it may seem compelling to book yourself onto a GMAT prep course.
 Our friend in Tip #3 did and it paid off; however, from other people's experience, courses can be hit or miss.
 As a result, it is best not to rely solely on GMAT prep courses to ace the test.
 To get you started, we asked some of our Warwick Business School classmates which study resources they used that worked for them.
 Their answers included: